jannebor/plant_range_estimates/README.md

 ["range_estimates_suggested.nc"](https://www.dropbox.com/s/9az5yoq4ayx0139/range_estimates_suggested.nc?dl=1) contains only the best performing prediction for each species, selected based on AUC and AUC<sub>PR</sub>.

 The [metadata](https://www.dropbox.com/s/ktf1pk6hsk62d80/metadata_full.csv?dl=1) can be used to select appropriate cut-off thresholds for generating binary range maps, filter models based on species, performance or desired data types, and to look up the relevant study extent for masking individual predictions.

+Underlying Maxent models are available as R objects upon request.

 For information about the given thresholds visit <https://www.rdocumentation.org/packages/dismo/versions/1.1-4/topics/threshold>.